Random Access Codes: Explicit Constructions, Optimality, and Classical-Quantum Gaps: Optimal random access codes

 \subsubsection{Closed-form upper bound of average decoding success probability}

-Theorem~\ref{theorem:average1} shows that constructing an average-optimal $(L,k)$-RAC amounts to solving an MILP; however, solving this problem in general requires exponential time.
-Motivated by this, we derive a new closed-form upper bound on the average decoding success probability of $(L,k)$-RACs that is tighter than the previously known bound in Eq.~\eqref{eq:rac-average-upper}.
+Theorem~\ref{theorem:average1} shows that an average-optimal $(L,k)$-RAC can be obtained by solving an MILP.
+However, this problem generally requires exponential time, and the formulation is not well suited for proving optimality for specific families of $(L,k)$.
+Therefore, we derive the following closed-form upper bound, which is more convenient for theoretical analysis.

 \begin{theoremE}[][normal] Let

 Then the average decoding success probability of an $(L,k)$-RAC is upper bounded by